Faculty Spotlight - G. Ryan Huston

 The assistant professor has an article in the top accounting journal and recently received a teaching award from the American Taxation Association.

 Huston recently examined whether stock analysts would provide a different quality of coverage to companies if they were being paid by those companies.
 Large public companies have no problems getting coverage from stock analysts, but smaller companies often fall through the cracks of analyst coverage.
 Huston and his fellow researchers looked at whether having small companies pay analyst firms for coverage would lead to overly optimistic earnings forecasts and stock recommendations.
 Their findings are documented in "Worth the Hype?
-The Relevance of Paid-for Analyst Research for the Buy-and-Hold Investor," forthcoming in The Accounting Review.
+The Relevance of Paid-for Analyst Research for the Buy-and-Hold Investor," published in the May/June issue of The Accounting Review.